Ebiroll/ttune/README.md

 #  To run, without trilby hardware

-   make nopi
+   make nospi

+#  To run on other linux than raspberry
+mkdir build
+cd build
+cmake ..

-Errors in Trilby sample firmware API document,
+##Errors in Trilby sample firmware API document,
+´´´
 Squelch is on register 0xf5
 Mute is on register 0xf6
+´´´